As part of our apple unit, we did some fun activities to go along with the book How to Make an Apple Pie and See the World.

 To make an apple pie, you just go to the store to buy the ingredients.
 But what if the store is closed.
-In that case the book takes readers from country to country around the world to gather the ingredients needed to make the pie.
+The book takes readers from country to country around the world to gather the ingredients needed to make the pie.

 Getting sugar from a sugar plantation in Jamaica, or cinnamon from bark of a tree in Sri Lanka is obviously out of our reach, but we could go to an apple orchard to gather the apples, and so that is what we did.